Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 What Atrovent UDV is used for

-Atrovent belongs to a group of medicines called anticholinergic bronchodilators.
-These medicines work by relaxing and opening
+to a group of medicines called anticholinergic bronchodilators.

-up the airways, allowing more air to the lungs.
-It begins to act quickly after use but may take up to 2 hours to give maximum
+It begins to act quickly after use but may take up to 2 hours to give maximum benefit.

 Atrovent UDV is available only with a doctor’s prescription.